Boeing makes progress on 737 MAX, but FAA needs weeks to review

-WASHINGTON (Reuters) - Boeing Co (BA.N) is making progress toward getting its 737 MAX aircraft in the air again but the U.S. Federal Aviation Administration (FAA) will need at least several more weeks for review, FAA Administrator Steve Dickson said on Tuesday.
+WASHINGTON (Reuters) - Boeing Co (BA.N) is making progress toward getting its 737 MAX aircraft in the air again, but the U.S. Federal Aviation Administration (FAA) will need at least several more weeks for review, FAA Administrator Steve Dickson said on Tuesday.

-Dickson said at a conference of air traffic controllers in Washington that the agency had received the “final software load” and “complete system description” of revisions to the plane, which was grounded in March after two fatal crashes.
+Boeing and the FAA are grappling to contain a crisis in the wake of two deadly 737 MAX crashes that have left 346 people dead, forced airlines to ground more than 300 aircraft, and put on hold Boeing deliveries worth more than $500 billion.

-The disasters, which killed a total of 346 people, and grounding of Boeing’s top-selling plane sparked a plunge in the company’s share price and disrupted operations at some of the world’s biggest airlines, prompting a huge effort by the planemaker to try to get the 737 MAX back into the skies.
+Boeing has said it hopes to resume 737 MAX flights later this year, although major U.S. and Canadian airlines have canceled MAX flights into January or February.

-But hopes of a quick return to service have slipped to become a more than seven month grounding.
+Dickson said at a conference of air traffic controllers in Washington that the agency had received the “final software load” and “complete system description” of revisions to the plane, which was grounded in March.

 The FAA is currently using “aircraft production software” in the engineering simulator.
 The next step is to complete pilot workload management testing and have U.S. and international pilots conduct scenarios to determine training requirements before a key certification test flight.